techidaily/site-win11-tips/source/_posts/mastering-cross-platform-color-consistency.md

  The last resort is to perform a factory reset on Windows.
 A factory reset is when you delete everything on your computer and start from scratch.
 This is a good way to fix color management because it gets rid of any corrupt files that might be causing the problem.

  However, before you do a full reset, make sure to back up all of your important files.
 That way, you won't lose anything if something goes wrong during the process.
-Once you're done, check out[how to factory reset Windows](https://www.makeuseof.com/tag/4-ways-factory-reset-windows-computer/) to start again with a fresh slate.
+Once you're done, check out [how to factory reset Windows](https://www.makeuseof.com/tag/4-ways-factory-reset-windows-computer/) to start again with a fresh slate.

 ## Fixing Color Management on Windows